michaelvl/helm2yaml/README.md

-This tool reads [Helmsman](https://github.com/Praqma/helmsman) and [FluxCD](https://fluxcd.io/) Kubernetes applications specs and allows for running Helm2/Helm3 them to deploy applications to Kubernetes or, alterntively, to render the resulting application YAML.
+This tool reads [Helmsman](https://github.com/Praqma/helmsman) and [FluxCD](https://fluxcd.io/) Kubernetes applications specs and allows for running Helm2/Helm3 to to deploy applications to Kubernetes or, alternatively, to render the resulting application YAML.
 The latter allows for keeping an audit trail on the actual YAMl deployed to Kubernetes.